postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 Note the parameters set in `gunicorn_start`.
 You'll need to set the paths and filenames to match your setup.

-As a rule-of-thumb set the `--workers` (`NUM_WORKERS`) according to the following formula: 2 * CPUs  + 1.
+As a rule-of-thumb set the `--workers` (`NUM_WORKERS`) according to the following formula: 2&nbsp;*&nbsp;CPUs&nbsp;+&nbsp;1.
 The idea being, that at any given time half of your workers will be busy doing I/O. For a single CPU machine it would give you 3.

 The `--name` (`NAME`) argument specifies how your application will identify itself in programs such as `top` or `ps`.
 It defaults to `gunicorn`, which might make it harder to distinguish from other apps if you have multiple Gunicorn-powered applications running on the same server.